maximgladkov/rbkmoney/README.md

-# Rbkmoney
+# RBK Money

-TODO: Write a gem description
+This gem helps to integrate RBK Money payments into Ruby on Rails applications.

 ## Installation